will-lancer/will-lancer.github.io/README.md

    *Undergraduate Algebra*.
 The latter is a far more classical and digestible treatment of algebra, and the former gives one a more modern perspective on the subject; they complement each other nicely.
- * I'm also reading up on basic undergraduate physics
+ * I'm also reading up on basic undergraduate physics.
+A list of books is:
+     * *Modern Classical Mechanics* by Helliwell and Sahakian and *Mechanics* by Landau and Lifshitz.
+     * *Introduction to Electrodynamics* by Griffiths and *Classical Electrodynamics: A Modern Perspective* by Lechner.
+     * *Introduction to Thermal Physics* by Blundell.
+     * *The Physics of Quantum Mechanics* by Binney and Skinner and *Quantum Theory, Groups, and Representations* by Woit.

 ## Industry
 My main interests in business are: